creeps, ghouls, & freaks welcome...

 Loop by Koji Suzuki

-this is the third book in the ring series which i have been reading (if you couldn't tell). i was very excited to read it because it felt like the story finally hit a crescendo and was getting really good.
+this is the third book in the Ring series which i have been reading. i was very excited to read it because it felt like the story finally hit a crescendo and was getting really good.

 click the cover for a full synopsis. tldr: humanity is being slowly wiped out by a new virus with no cure. an exceptionally intelligent college student whose loved ones are infected with the virus goes to new mexico to find the strange, abandoned 'loop' project in hopes of coming up with a cure.